 The AI Compute Race Gets Hotter

-- xAI’s 300,000-GPU Memphis cluster
+- The Memphis 300,000-GPU cluster from xAI

-- OpenAI and Microsoft’s Stargate Project
+- Microsoft’s Stargate Initiative and OpenAI

-- Google’s TPUv5-powered clusters
+- Google’s clusters powered by TPUv5

 Job Creator or Job Eliminator?